rohit01/rohit01.github.io/_posts/technology/2016-07-12-devops-meetup-ola.md

 thumbnail: /res/posts/devops-meetup-ola/thumbnail.jpg
 ---

 Last Saturday, we hosted a DevOps Meetup at [Ola](https://www.olacabs.com/) Bangalore office (EGL).
-We were delighted to welcome awesome people at our office, talk about devops and network with eack other.
+We were delighted to meet so many people, talk about latest trends in devops and network with each other.
 Here are some exciting pics from the event:

 <div style='position: relative; padding-bottom: 81%; height: 0; overflow: hidden;'><iframe id='iframe' src='http://www.rohit.io/photos/album/devops-meetup-ola/gallery/' scrolling='no' frameborder='0'style='width:100%; height:100%; position: absolute; top:0; left:0;' ></iframe></div>